stanislavulrych/tempo-api-python-client/README.md

 # tempo-api-python-client
-Python bindings for Tempo - https://tempo-io.github.io/tempo-api-docs/
+Python bindings for Tempo Rest API.

 This is a Tempo API client library to simplify the interaction with Tempo timesheets.

 Pip release is available: https://pypi.org/project/tempo-api-python-client/

+Tempo Rest API documentation can be found at https://tempo.io/doc/timesheets/api/rest/latest/

-## Changelog
+## Installation

 Install current reelase by pip